Loading...

 Third party services

 We use Google Analytics to understand aggregated trends in which content is most popular, Mailchimp to communicate with people who sign up for our email list, and Airtable to collect and organize our database.
-In all cases we de-activate features that might impinge on user privacy wherever possible.
+In all cases we turn off features that might impinge on user privacy wherever possible.

 Recognition